 As for any other diagnostic test, the HTS test results may be affected by the quality of the sample received.
-In this case, the report may state that the results apply to the sample as received (ISO 17025, 2017).
+In this case, the report may state that the results apply to the sample as received as stated in ISO/IEC 17025:2017 standard.

 Conclusion